-Lumbini, which is in the list of world heritage sites in Nepal, is the birthplace of Lord Buddha.
+Lumbini, which is on the list of world heritage sites in Nepal, is the birthplace of Lord Buddha.
 It is just three hundred kilometres south of west of the capital, Kathmandu.
 Residing in the Terai region of Nepal, Lumbini is a famous pilgrimage site for people in and outside of Nepal.
-Many people visit this place out of all the UNESCO world heritage sites in Nepal.
+Many people visit this place out of all the UNESCO World Heritage sites in Nepal.
 You can see the Maya Devi temple, Ashoka Pillar, World Peace Pagoda, Sacred Garden, Tilaurakot palace and other monasteries in Lumbini.
 Different monasteries are there.
 You may plunge into the experience of walking across this sacred place.
 See the monuments as well as landmarks of Nepal.

 4. Pashupatinath Temple

 Another critical heritage site of Nepal that falls in the list of world heritage sites of Nepal is Pashupatinath temple.
 Hindu believers around the world revere this temple.
-While only Hindus can enter the main temple, you may observe the surrounding of the temple premise freely.
+While only Hindus can enter the main temple, you may observe the surroundings of the temple premise freely.
 Watching the unique ceremonies and rituals here is an exquisite experience that may affect you profoundly.
 This site attracts a vast number of pilgrims each year.
 And it sees a massive inflow of people during festivals like Shivaratri and Teej.
 There are over 518 temples along with monuments in this area of 518 hectares.

 5. Kathmandu Durbar Square

 Kathmandu Durbar Square or Basantapur Durbar Square is a significant destination in Nepal which has great architectural and cultural value.
 Some decades back, the monarchs from the Malla and Shah era lived in the palaces.
 Along with the palaces, there are squares with courtyards and temples.
 You might see the beautiful windows with excellent woodwork.
-Mahendra Museum and King Tribhuwan museum are open to visit there.
-This UNESCO world heritage site has significant cultural value.
+Mahendra Museum and King Tribhuwan Museum are open to visit there.
+This UNESCO World Heritage site has significant cultural value.

 Also, at the Kumari Chowk, you shall find the house where Kumari lives.
 Kumari is the living goddess of Nepal.
-She is the incarnation of Talegu goddess.
+She is the incarnation of the Talegu goddess.
 You get the opportunity to find out about the history and culture of Nepal with this world heritage site visit.

 6. Patan Durbar Square